delftdata/valentine/docs/blog-v100.md

 # Announcing Valentine v1.0.0

-Schema matching is one of those problems that sounds solved until you actually have to do it in production.
-You have two tables, they clearly describe the same thing, and yet the column names are subtly different — `emp_id` vs `employee_number`, `fname` vs `first_name`, `office_loc` vs `work_location`.
-Valentine was built to solve this: one call, several battle-tested algorithms, and evaluation metrics to tell you how well they did.
+Four years ago we built Valentine with a simple goal: make schema matching genuinely accessible to anyone who needs it.
+The promise was one call, several battle-tested algorithms, and evaluation metrics to tell you how well they did, without asking you to wire up Java, parse XML configs, or read a paper before getting your first result.

-Today we're shipping **v1.0.0** — a complete overhaul of everything from the public API to the internals of every matcher.
+We are excited to ship **v1.0.0**, a complete overhaul of everything from the public API to the internals of every matcher.
 The headline number is a **~27× wall-clock speedup** across our benchmark suite, with accuracy essentially unchanged.
 But the speed is only part of the story. v1.0.0 also drops the JVM dependency entirely, adds Polars support, introduces